 Círculo de Bellas Artes in Madrid

-The Symposium will be held entirely at the Círculo de Bellas Artes, located at nº 42, calle Alcalá, Madrid.
+The Symposium will be held entirely at the Teatro Fernando de Rojas in Círculo de Bellas Artes, located at nº 42, calle Alcalá, Madrid.

 Kalam – 6, Antonio Casero – 28007 Madrid – España